faosorios/SSIM/README.md

 - code/SSIM.R : R function for computation of SSIM.
 - code/SSIM_FIT.R : R function for parameter estimation of SSIM.
 - data/ : images used in numerical experiments (available in .RDA and .TIF formats).
+- SSIM_suppl.pdf : Supplementary material cited by the manuscript.
 - README.md : this file.